Xanax Addiction Treatment

 Alcohol and prescription opiates (such as hydrocodone, oxycodone and heroin) are often combined with Xanax or Ativan, which can result in a potentially fatal overdose.
 This behavior also increases the likelihood of becoming dependent on not only Xanax, but other substances as well.

-The signs and symptoms of Xanax addiction are different for each individual, but chronic use or abuse of benzodiazepine sedatives such as Xanax and Ativan is associated with depression, psychotic experiences, aggressive and impulsive behavior, delirious states and cognitive deficits, including memory loss or amnesia.
+The signs and symptoms of Xanax addiction are different for each individual, but chronic use or abuse of benzodiazepine sedatives such as Xanax and Ativan (especially with misuse like crushing and snorting pills) is associated with depression, psychotic experiences, aggressive and impulsive behavior, delirious states and cognitive deficits, including memory loss or amnesia.
 High doses of benzodiazepines can produce more serious side effects.
-Symptoms of overdose may include:
+Symptoms of benzodiazepine overdose may include:

 - Blurred vision